 AAA Editor Notes

-Within the palisades are an Indian mission chapel, Ontario's first permanent Christian cemetery, Huron longhouses, an Algonquin wigwam, carpenter and blacksmith shops, a cookhouse, drying and storing racks for meat and fish, Indian shelters and many other examples of 17th-century habitation.
+Within the palisades are a Huron mission chapel, Ontario's first permanent Christian cemetery, Huron longhouses, an Algonquin wigwam, carpenter and blacksmith shops, a cookhouse, drying and storing racks for meat and fish, shelters and many other examples of 17th-century habitation.

 The orientation center offers an audiovisual presentation.
 In July and August visitors can partake in daily activities and join a guided tour.
 Education tours are offered seasonally.